NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/Finding client-side business flow tampering vulnerabilities.md

 ---
 ## Introduction

-[[client-side tampering]] can lead to severe business losses, making the attackers access protected resources or executing client-side functions in a way that was not predicted.
+[[BFT (business flow tampering)]] can lead to severe business losses, making the attackers access protected resources or executing client-side functions in a way that was not predicted.

 This paper propose a technique to automatically identify client-side tampering opportunities in 200 websites.